AaronMurillo01/aaron-evo-gym-/README.md

-In this comprehensive guide, I demonstrate my expertise in building and deploying a complete Typescript fitness application called Evo-Gym.
+I demonstrate my expertise in building and deploying a complete Typescript fitness application called Evo-Gym.
 The frontend of the application showcases my proficiency in using cutting-edge technologies, including React, Typescript, Vite, Tailwind, Hero Icons, Framer Motion, Form Submit, and React Anchor Link Smooth Scroll.
 To ensure a seamless user experience, I employed Cloudflare Pages for deployment.

 Here are some screenshots.